I. BACKGROUND: WATER QUALITY PROTECTION

 - The division is developed a memo to better clarify how implicit NILs are determined.
 Clarifications of Antidegradation Guidance Regarding Implementation of Implicit Non-Impact Limits (NILs), can be found here.

 The Exception To Antidegradation Protections - Antidegradation Alternative Limits:

 - The Water Quality Control Division can determine that allowing more degraded water quality is necessary to accommodate important economic or social development and give a discharger a more lenient “alternative” antidegradation limit.

 - See Regulation 31.8(3)(d) (referring to this as the “Necessity of Degradation Determination”).

 - This is also called an “Antidegradation Alternative Analysis.”

-- The division is currently developing guidance for submitting an application for an alternative antidegradation limit.
-The workgroup materials, including examples, can be found here.
+- The division is currently developed guidance for submitting an application for an alternative antidegradation limit.

 - All antidegradation alternative limits must meet the requirements in Regulation 31.8(3)(d) and are subject to a public comment process.

 - If a stream does not have antidegradation protections, can dischargers obtain permits that would violate stream standards?